chaitanyasagar3/crudNewsApp/test-cases/SystemTest.md

         - Scrolling down the landing page and verify that user can see the page numbers
         - Click on an unselected page number and verify the the user is navigated to the selected page

-        Expected results:
+        Results:
         - Regression test data matches.
         - Home page renders as expected.
         - General tab is selected by default for the guest user.
         - Home tab is selected by default for the signed-in user.
         - Settings button is displayed for the signed-in user.
         - There are 9 news cards as expected.
         - The app is displaying General news when the user is clicking on the General tab.
-        - The user is able to click on the refresh button
-        - The page is refreshed and stays on the General tab
         - The app is displaying Business news when the user is clicking on the Business tab.
-        - The user is able to click on the refresh button
-        - The the page is refreshed and stays on the Business tab
         - The app is displaying Entertainment news when the user is clicking on the Entertainment tab.
         - The app is displaying Health news when the user is clicking on the Health tab.
         - The app is displaying Science news when the user is clicking on the Science tab.
         - The app is displaying Sports news when the user is clicking on the Sports tab.
         - The app is displaying Technology news when the user is clicking on the Technology tab.
         - User can see the page numbers on scrolling down the landing page
         - User is navigated to the respective page on clicking a page number

 ---